 Holbein – Permanent Alizarin Crimson (PV19, PBr25)

-This one is a mix!
-A more standard PV19 is mixed with PBr25 (the pigment of Imidazolone Brown).
-I think this is super effective!
-In dilute it still has that lovely PV19 pink but the masstone gets much darker and deeper than the single pigment PV19 crimsons.
+I really like this one.
+It’s a rosy PV19 mixed with PBr25 (Imidazolone Brown).
+In dilute it still has that lovely high-chroma PV19 pink, but the masstone gets much darker and deeper than the single pigment PV19 crimson.

 Comparison to Other Colors